KwikThinker/KwikThinker/README.md

 We will be continuing development on this project in the coming weeks.
 Check back later for any updates!

 Interested in working with us, or maybe learning more about the app or us in general?
-Feel free to [email me](mailto:css7209@rit.edu).
+Feel free to email me at [css7209@rit.edu](mailto:css7209@rit.edu).
 (Chris)